utibeabasi6/kafka-microservice/README.md

 - Clone the repo by running `git clone <repo_url>`

 - In the docker-compose.yaml file, update the values of `GMAIL_USER` and `GMAIL_PASSWORD` to match that of your email client.
+If you are using gmail, make sure to have less secure apps enabled

 - A Makefile has been provided for easy setup so `cd` into the `kafka-microservice` directory and run the command `make up` to startup docker compose.
 This command builds the required containers and starts them up.
 The process might take a while so be patient.
 You should see logs from the `consumer_1` container when the setup is complete